juuls-ion/MLS/README.md

 Then, write a shell script that looks this:

 	#!/bin/bash
-	~Path to python, in conda envs, to be improved upon~ ~path to python script~
+	python3 ~/path/to/file

 Then, run:

 	sbatch --gres=gpu:1 script.sh

-and your output will be saved to the directory you called sbatch from.
+and the output (from the python file) will be saved to the directory you called sbatch from.

 ## Useful Commands